 A comprehensive course in structure and usage.
 May be taken via Study Abroad with advisor's permission.
+Fulfills part of General Education Changing World requirement.
 Liberal Arts.
 Prerequisite: SPAN 301 or equivalent or permission

 SPAN 295, 395, 495 Special Topics